 When was the last time you studied a map before hitting the road or asked a stranger which turn to take?
-Thanks to navigation systems, those days are long gone.
-Whether we’re doing the daily commute or on a faraway journey, modern navigation systems show us the best way across the city, help us avoid traffic, and keep us on track.
-If you’re considering using navigation systems in your business or are just wondering how they work, you’ve come to the right place.
+Thanks to an automotive navigation system, those days are long gone.
+Whether we’re doing the daily commute or on a faraway journey, modern in-vehicle navigation systems show us the best way across the city, help us avoid traffic, and keep us on track.
+If you’re considering using embedded navigation systems in your business or are just wondering how they work, you’ve come to the right place.

 In this article, you’ll read about:

-Quite simply, navigation software helps drivers get from point A to point B. What’s not that simple, however, is the software itself, which is actually quite intricate.
-Navigation systems are becoming more advanced as voice guidance, live traffic reports, over-the-air updates, and point of interest (POI) search optimize the driving experience.
+Quite simply, a navigation system helps drivers get from point A to point B. What’s not that simple, however, is the software itself, which is actually quite intricate.
+Embedded navigation systems are becoming more advanced as voice guidance, live traffic reports, over-the-air updates, and point of interest (POI) search optimize the driving experience.

 Everyone who has a smartphone or a car has probably used some navigation system.
-With 79 million vehicles expected to be sold globally in 2019, it’s not surprising that the automotive navigation market is expected to increase at a compound annual growth rate of 5.2% from 2019 to 2022.
+With 79 million vehicles expected to be sold globally in 2023, it’s not surprising that the automotive navigation system market is expected to increase at a compound annual growth rate of 5.2% from 2019 to 2022.

-Along with additional options, there are fundamental navigation system features that make driving efficient and safe.
+Along with additional options, there are fundamental in-vehicle navigation systems features that make driving efficient and safe.
 They include:

 Let’s dig deeper into each of these features.